 - Smoked paprika: One of my favorite spices, smoked paprika will give a hint of cooking over an open flame without having to char any of the vegetables.

-- Cherry tomatoes: We're just going to throw these in at the end to give them a kiss of heat and let them release some sweetness, but we don't cook them down much at all.
+- Cherry tomatoes: We're just going to throw some cherry tomatoes in at the end to give them a kiss of heat and let them release some sweetness, but we don't cook them down much at all.

 - Olive oil: You could also use canola or grapeseed oil here.